Kim Pan-gon

-Kim Pan-gon (Korean: 김판곤; Hanja: 金判坤, born 1 May 1969) is a South Korean football manager who is the current manager of the Malaysia national football team.
+Kim Pan-gon (Korean: 김판곤; Hanja: 金判坤, born 1 May 1969) is a South Korean football manager and former player who played as a winger.

 Early life

 Kim was born into a family of peasants in Jinju, a small town in South Gyeongsang Province, South Korea.
 He was the youngest of five children and his family used to set up stalls to sell food 5 kilometers outside of Jinju every Friday.
 Kim loved football, but the junior high school he attended did not have a team of its own.
-In order to play football in high school, he enrolled in Changshin High School in Masan, a one-hour drive from his hometown, and Honam University, a famous non-traditional football school.
+In order to play football in high school, he enrolled in Changshin High School in Masan, at an hour's drive from his hometown, and Honam University, a famous non-traditional football school.

 Club career

-Kim attracted Ulsan Hyundai Horang-i manager Cha Bum-kun's attention during his university years and started his professional career at Ulsan in 1992.
-However, he didn't show memorable performance and moreover he had to undergo seven surgeries due to a shin injury in his third year.
-He transferred to another K League club Jeonbuk Hyundai Dinos in 1997, but eventually he couldn't overcome the aftereffect of his injury, stopping playing in South Korea since that year.
+While in university, Kim attracted the attention of Ulsan Hyundai Horang-i manager Cha Bum-kun and turned pro with Ulsan Hyundai in 1992.
+Kim failed to impress, however, and had to undergo seven surgeries due to a shin injury in his third year.
+He transferred to another K League club Jeonbuk Hyundai Dinos in 1997, but could not overcome the effects of his injury and retired that year.

-Kim became a high school coach for a while after his retirement, but he left for Hong Kong to return to the pitch.
-He joined Instant-Dict (now Double Flower) in 2000 and started to play in Hong Kong First Division League.
-He contributed to a Hong Kong FA Cup title while playing for Instant-Dict.
-He moved to Buler Rangers in 2002 and played as a player-coach for two years.
+Kim became a high school coach for a while but left for Hong Kong to make a comeback.
+In 2000, he joined Instant-Dict (renamed Double Flower the next year) in the Hong Kong First Division League.
+He contributed to a Hong Kong FA Cup title and later moved to Buler Rangers in 2002 to serve as a player-coach for two years.